harmony-one/docs-home/developers/network-and-faucets.md

 {% hint style="info" %}
-When using the localnet, there is no need to setup a faucet to receive $ONE to test with because upon spinning up the localnet, the node creates several accounts that earn rewards for signing blocks.
+When running a localnet, there is no need to setup a faucet to receive $ONE for testing because upon spinning up the localnet, the node creates several accounts that earn rewards for signing blocks.

 Their keystore files are public on the [Harmony-One github](https://github.com/harmony-one/harmony/tree/main/.hmy/keystore)
 {% endhint %}